ktravers/ktravers.github.io/_posts/2017-06-28-how-to-work-with-developers.md

 #### Developer, engineer, programmer

 What's the difference between these terms?
-Effectively nothing.
+As far as your average day-to-day work is concerned, nothing.
 These terms all describe people who code.
 There's no need to make it any more complicated than that.

 For anyone interested in the technical distinction, check out this [blog post from Alan Skorkin](http://www.skorks.com/2010/03/the-difference-between-a-developer-a-programmer-and-a-computer-scientist/).

 #### Feature Development

 What does the engineering workflow look like at most companies?
-Most startups will do some version of the agile scrum process.
+Most startups follow some version of the agile scrum process, where team members from the Product, Engineering, and QA teams work together with stakeholders to deliver a feature.

 - Product manager oversees feature ideation, manages backlog.
-- Product manager identifies discrete set of stories/tickets for sprint and assigns tickets to developers.
+- Product manager works with stakeholders and engineering to identify discrete set of stories/tickets for sprint
+- Product manager (and/or engineering manager) assigns tickets to developers.
 - Developers work through stories, with daily standups and feedback from product manager.
 - Engineering and product work with QA to fully test before launch
+- Review (ideally with a “retro” where everyone involved provides feedback)
 - Launch / deliver to stakeholders
 - Repeat